 Diamonds may be a girl’s best friend, but I definitely have a thing for gold.
 Especially when you see how incredibly versatile and beautiful it can be? when worked by skilled artisans –? both ancient and modern.
 Nothing else screams ‘luxe’ quite like this shiny yellow metal.?
 And I’m willing to bet that? a visit to any of these 4 must-see places just might turn you onto the glamour of gold, too.?

 1. BOGOTA, COLUMBIA

-If you’re looking for a museum dedicated exclusively to ‘New World? gold’, I would challenge you to find a better one than Colombia’s?
-Gold Museum? in Bogota.
-The museum started from relatively humble beginnings – with one interesting vessel, the? poporo quimbaya,? which is still on display today –? but? the last 75 years has seen the museum expand to over 4 floors of permanent exhibits and collections – making it the world’s largest collection of pre-Hispanic gold.
+If you’re looking for a museum dedicated exclusively to ‘New World? gold’, I would challenge you to find a better one than Colombia’s Gold Museum in Bogota.
+The museum started from relatively humble beginnings with one interesting vessel, the poporo quimbaya, which is still on display today.
+But the last 75 years have seen the museum expand to over 4 floors of permanent exhibits and collections – making it the world’s largest collection of pre-Hispanic gold.

 You’ll find over 6,000 pieces on display, from delicately crafted spoons and? coca? vessels? used in religious? rituals, to full-body decorative embellishments worn by royalty.

 The 4th floor in particular houses some of the most spectacular pieces, including the miniature Muisca Raft, depicting the ceremonial ritual of an ancient king making offerings of gold and emeralds to the gods at?
 Guatavita Lake.
 Artefacts and stories like these helped sparked the legend of El Dorado in the imagination of the Spanish conquerors who believed?
 El Dorado was a kingdom to be discovered and looted.